.

 10. How to create a GDPR compliant cookie banner

-11. Cookie Banner and TTDSG
+11. Cookie Banner and TDDDG

 14. Is your website affected?
 Test it now free of charge!

-15. From when does the TTDSG apply?
+15. From when does the TDDDG apply?

 16. What does a cookie banner bring me?